High Hoyland

-High Hoyland is a village and civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England, on the border with West Yorkshire.
-It lies to the west of Kexbrough, and is located at approximately 53°35′10″N 1°35′30″W, at an elevation of around 200 metres above sea level.
+High Hoyland is a village and civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England.
+It lies to the west of Kexbrough in between there and Clayton West, and is located at approximately 53°35′10″N 1°35′30″W, at an elevation of around 200 metres above sea level.
 At the 2001 census it had a population of 142, reducing to 128 at the 2011 Census.

-There are many Hoylands in Barnsley - there is the village of Hoyland itself south east of Barnsley on the road to Sheffield, which includes the former hamlets of Hoyland Common, Upper Hoyland and Hoyland Nether (nether being old English for "lower").
-Hoylandswaine is located on the opposite side of the wide valley, and at almost 1000 feet above sea level has a wilder and bleaker feel than High Hoyland.

-The word Hoyland is derived from Norse, and at its simplest means "farm on a hill".
-Despite there being countless farms on hills around England, the majority of the Hoylands are concentrated in Barnsley.

 History

 There is some evidence to suggest that High Hoyland has quite an ancient history, though no archaeological survey has yet taken place.
 Some people believe the village may have been the site of an Iron Age hill fort, and its strategic hilltop location would surely have been a good place for one.
 Nearby Kexbrough (originally Cezeburgh) also lends weight to the theory, since the "burghs" were originally strongholds.

 The village was nevertheless in existence in 1086 when the Domesday survey was compiled.
 The village was listed as Heyholand, being one of only 16 settlements in present-day South Yorkshire to be recorded.

+The name Hoyland derives from the Old English hōhland meaning 'land on a hill spur'.

 Today a bridleway runs along the ridge above the village; originally this was a trans-Pennine salt track, and was also mentioned in the Domesday survey.